Dominican police investigating attack on US woman at resort

 But after a three-month investigation and a failed attempt to negotiate an out-of-court settlement, the resort’s insurance company eventually sent a letter saying Majestic Elegance bore no responsibility since she couldn’t identify her assailant as an employee.
 She now has until late July to find a Dominican lawyer to take up the case.

 During her ordeal, her husband and friends went to the resort’s front desk three times before security would agree to make even the most cursory search for her, she said, suggesting that she was drunk and sleeping it off somewhere.

+She was eventually discovered in the basement of the maintenance room when she came to.

 Relatively speaking, violent crime rarely affects vacationers in the Caribbean, where high violent crime rates typically impact locals and fragile economies are hugely dependent on tourism.
 But every year, a smattering of high-profile attacks on tourists sends ripples through the regional hospitality industry.

 Regardless of what happens, she hopes her story can lead to some kind of positive change.